Combinatorial modifications of Reeb graphs and the realization problem: Combinatorial modifications of Reeb graphs

 \begin{lemma} Let $f\colon W \rightarrow \R$ be a simple Morse function with exactly two critical points $p$ and $p'$ on a smooth triad $(W,W_-,W_+)$, where $n = \dim W \geq 3$.
 Let $f(p) > f(p')$ and assume that $\reeb{f}$ is isomorphic to the graph on the left side of the case $(i)$ in Figure \ref{figure:modifications}.
 If $\ind(p) \leq \ind(p')$, then there exists a simple Morse function $g\colon W \rightarrow \R$ with the same critical points and of the same index as $f$, such that $g(p) < g(p')$ and $\reeb{g}$ is isomorphic to the graph on the right side of the case $(i)$ in Figure \ref{figure:modifications} (in the cases (4) and (5) we require the order of the vertices corresponding to the components of $W_\pm = V^\pm_1 \sqcup V^\pm_2 \sqcup V^\pm_3$ determined by a permutation $\sigma\colon \{1,2,3\} \to \{1,2,3\}$). \end{lemma}

 The above lemma provides a technique of \textbf{combinatorial modifications of Reeb graphs} by modifications of simple Morse functions.
-To be more precise, let $f\colon M \rightarrow \R$ be a simple Morse function on a manifold $M$, $v$ and $w$ be adjacent vertices of $\reeb{f}$ and let $p$ and $p'$ be the critical points of $f$ corresponding to $v$ and~$w$, respectively, such that $\ind(p) \leq \ind(p')$ and \mbox{$f(p)>f(p')$}.
+To be more precise, let $f\colon M \rightarrow \R$ be a simple Morse function on a manifold $M$, $v$ and $w$ be adjacent vertices of $\reeb{f}$ and let $p$ and $p'$ be the critical points of $f$ corresponding to $v$ and~$w$, respectively, such that $\ind(p) \leq \ind(p')$ and $f(p) > f(p')$.
 Assume that~$W$, the connected component of $M^{\left[f(p')-\varepsilon, f(p)+\varepsilon\right]}$ containing $p$ and $p'$, contains no other critical points of $f$.
 Then $f$ can be modified on $W$ to a simple Morse function $g$ such that the Reeb graphs $\reeb{f|_W}$ and $\reeb{g|_W}$ are isomorphic to the graphs on the left and on the right side of a~suitable case in Figure \ref{figure:modifications}, respectively.

-In fact, except for the case (6), if vertices $v$ and $w$ are adjacent, we can always assume that $p$ and $p'$ are two consecutive critical points by rescalling $f$ on the triad corresponding to a small neighbourhood of the edge joining the vertices.
+In fact, except the case (6), if vertices $v$ and $w$ are adjacent, we can always assume that $p$ and $p'$ are two consecutive critical points by rescaling $f$ on the triad corresponding to a small neighbourhood of the edge joining the vertices.

 It is easily seen that for vertices $v$ and $w$ of degree $2$ or $3$ there are no cases other than those presented in Figure~\ref{figure:modifications}.